KLVTZ/Magento-DOTS-FastTax-Extension/readme.md

 Magento DOTS FastTax Extension
 ==============================

-Now you can implement [DOTS FastTax](http://www.serviceobjects.com/products/ecommerce/fasttax), a real-time sales tax API, into your magento application.
+Now you can implement DOTS FastTax, a real-time sales tax API by Service Objects , into your magento application.

 Requirements
 ------------